librisio/libris-action/README.md

 To facilitate automatic documentation updates within your repository, the workflow action requires write permissions and access to the GitHub-generated `GITHUB_TOKEN` secret.
 This guide outlines the steps to seamlessly integrate this action into your workflow.

+In this guide we will set up the Libris Action in combination with a GitHub Page.
+Once set-up, every update pushed to your repository triggers the automatic publication of your latest documentation to your GitHub Page.

 ## Setting Up the GitHub Workflow File

 Begin by creating a GitHub workflow action file named `libris.yaml` within the `.github/workflows` directory of your repository.
 This action automates the documentation generation process, ensuring your project's documentation remains up-to-date with every push.